kdani3/diy-lovebox/README.md

 # Notes
 I will upload files of the working configuration once I return from my holidays.
 I designed the pcb while on holidays so I will order it and see if it is functional.</br>
 Please check out the amazing repos that gave me the inspiration at first hand [julissa99's Lovebox](https://github.com/julisa99/Lovebox) and [JulianBeaulieu's](https://github.com/JulianBeaulieu/DIY-LoveBox).
 Also, thanks to [clait](https://www.printables.com/@clait_237854) that I s̶t̶o̶l̶e̶ borrowed from their 3d model to use the heart with my servo.
+Last but not least, check out [Bodmer's TJpeg Decoder](https://github.com/Bodmer/TJpg_Decoder) that I used for fetching the jpeg to the Arduino esp8266